vinicius0026/blog/_posts/2020-05-14-adopting-typescript-in-your-vue-application-in-a-sane-way.md

 ![Adding type annotation to the product object](../static/images/adopting-typescript-in-your-vue-application-in-a-sane-way/adding-type-annotation-to-the-product-object.png)

 Let's sit back and review what we have just done.
-With very little effort, we were able to define types for our data in a way that is modular, easy to change and easy to access from anywhere in our application.
-We used a bit contrived example, but we will expand on that in future articles, when we discuss modularizing our application logic and establishing a clear barrier using services.
+With very little effort, we were able to define types for our data in a way that is modular, easy to change, and easy to access from anywhere in our application.
+We used a bit contrived example, but we will expand on that in future articles, when we discuss modularizing our application logic and establishing a clear boundary using services.

 ## Using third-party defined types